Julia D.E. Prinz, V.D.M.F., Ph.D.

 - SPST 5305: Christology and the Hermeneutics of Discipleship

-- Interruption: Theological Thoughts and Photography in Dialogue with Johann Baptist Metz (forthcoming)
+- Interruption: Theological Thought and Photography in Dialogue with Johann Baptist Metz, Freiburg: Herder, 2015.

 - "Barefoot in a Wedding Dress: Religious Life in Asia and Hermeneutics of Spirituality," in Spiritus: A Journal of Christian Spirituality, Volume 12, Number 2, Fall 2012